molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 The coffee maker’s manual is probably your best source of information on using it.

 You’ll generally have to make coffee each day of the course.
 The coffee maker takes around one minute per cup (plus the time taken to start the brewing/percolating process, which I think is about 8 minutes max), so if you’re making 60 cups of coffee then you should budget 68 minutes for the coffee maker to run to completion.
 (So if you’re trying to have 60 cups of coffee ready for a 10:15am break, you should **start the coffee maker at about 9am!**).

+As of the last day of MOLE 2026, the WestBend L5613F large capacity coffeemaker has been retired due to a an electrical failure.
+A new percolator will be bought before MOLE 2027, but as of 5/26/26, I do not know yet what model it will be.
+I will leave the above description, as it will likely work in similiar ways.
+Feel free to delete and edit this section once the new percolator is purchased and used.

 #### How much coffee do I need to make/get